immunochomik/kibana3/README.md

 # Kibana
-This is my attempt to support kibana 3 as i find it superior to kibana 4 in certain tasks like pain log discovery Therefore I will make it working with aggregation framework instead of facets so it will work against elasticsearch 2
+This is my attempt to support kibana 3 as I find it superior to kibana 4 in certain tasks like simple  log discovery Therefore I will make it work with aggregation framework instead of facets so it will work against elasticsearch 2

 ## Overview